Chickpea curry, one of my all-time favorite chickpea recipes. It’s so creamy, flavorful, nutritious, easy, and ready in just 30 minutes.

 Please leave a comment below, share it, or rate it.
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM, and PINTEREST.
 I’d love to see what you cook!

-PrintChickpea Curry
+Chickpea Curry

 Ingredients

-- 1 tbsp extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

 - 2 cloves of garlic, chopped

-- 1/2 onion, chopped
+- ยฝ onion, chopped

-- 1-inch piece of ginger root (about 2.5 cm), chopped
+- 1-inch piece of ginger root, about 2.5 cm, chopped

-- 1 tsp curry powder
+- 1 teaspoon curry powder

-- 1 tsp ground cumin
+- 1 teaspoon ground cumin

-- 1/2 tsp turmeric powder
+- ยฝ teaspoon turmeric powder

-- 1/4 tsp ground black pepper
+- ยผ teaspoon ground black pepper

-- 1 15-ounce can of chickpeas (425 g), drained and rinsed (see notes)
+- 1 15-ounce can of chickpeas, drained and rinsed (see notes)

-- 1 14-ounce can of full-fat coconut milk (400 ml)
+- 1 14-ounce can of full-fat coconut milk

-- 2 tbsp tomato paste
+- 2 tablespoon tomato paste

-- 1/2 tsp salt
+- ยฝ teaspoon salt

-- 1 tbsp coconut flour (optional)
+- 1 tablespoon coconut flour, optional

 Instructions